Milwaukee Saint Patrick's Day Parade: History

 By 1844, Milwaukee became the Archdiocese of Wisconsin, beating out the French strongholds of Green Bay, Wisconsin and Prairie du Chien, Wisconsin in the western part of the State.
-The newly consecrated bishop, John Henni, purchased land near the original parade staging area for the Cathedral of St. John the Evangelist (Milwaukee).
+The newly consecrated bishop, Swiss born John Henni, purchased land near the original parade staging area for the Cathedral of St. John the Evangelist (Milwaukee).

 Reemergence of the Parade in 1967

 In 1967, the parade marshaled at the top of the Lincoln Memorial Bridge, at the Milwaukee Art Museum, and marched west along Wisconsin Avenue.
 The parade terminated at the Milwaukee Public Library, on 10th and Wisconsin.
 This lasted for one year, as it was discovered, as said Danny O'Donoghue, "The wind blows from west to east, and we had a hard time with the banners and the flags.
 We decided to reroute the parade.
 In 1968, the parade route was reversed.
 The parade was marshaled at the Milwaukee Public Library, then headed east along Wisconsin Avenue, and terminated at the Milwaukee County War Memorial, on Lincoln Memorial Drive and Mason Street.
 A review stand was positioned at Water and Wisconsin, on the Marine National Bank Now BMO Harris Plaza front court.

 In 1973, the City of Milwaukee went forward with plans to rebuild the Wisconsin Avenue Bridge over the Milwaukee River.

 It was a two year project, and forced the Shamrock Club to find a new home.